 Paternity

-Paternity cases involve legally establishing the parent-child relationship, whether initiated by the mother or the father or another interested individual.
+Paternity cases involve legally establishing the parent-child relationship, whether initiated by the mother, the father, or another interested individual.
 Once paternity has been established, other issues such as child custody, child visitation, and child support can be addressed and resolved.

 Spousal Support

-Spousal support, sometimes still referred to as alimony, is court-ordered support from one spouse or former spouse to the other.
+Spousal support, also known as alimony, is court-ordered support from one spouse to the other.
 The court is required to consider a minimum of 14 factors in establishing or modifying permanent spousal support.

 Asset Division